prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 - **Technological Power Struggles:** The race for AI, nuclear superiority, and space dominance mirrors ancient wars, just on a different battlefield.
 - **Political Corruption & Greed:** Even in democratic societies, corruption and manipulation remain rampant as individuals seek to consolidate power.

-Perhaps the most ironic element of human progress is that while we have created weapons capable of ending humanity hundreds of times over, their very existence has prevented large-scale wars.
+Perhaps the most ironic element of human progress is that while we have created <a href="https://prashantkikani.com/blog/next-wave" target="_blank">weapons</a> capable of ending humanity hundreds of times over, their very existence has prevented large-scale wars.
 The fear of mutually assured destruction has forced nations into an uneasy peace.
 But does that mean we are truly more civilized, or have we just found new ways to threaten each other?

 <br/>